Cape Fear (1991 film): Plot

-Maximilian "Max" Cady, a psychopathic rapist, is released from prison after serving a sentence for the rape and battery of a 16-year-old girl.
-During his trial in Atlanta, Georgia, 14 years earlier, his public defender Samuel "Sam" Bowden was so appalled by Cady's crimes that he hid a report stating that the victim was promiscuous, which might have lightened Cady's sentence or acquitted him altogether.
+Max Cady, a psychopathic rapist, is released from prison after finishing a full sentence for the rape and battery of a 16-year-old girl.
+During his trial in Atlanta fourteen years earlier, his public defender, Sam Bowden, was so appalled by Cady's crimes that he hid a police report stating that the victim was promiscuous, which might have lightened Cady's sentence or acquitted him altogether.
 Bowden assumed that Cady, who was illiterate at the time of the trial, would never become aware of the report.
-Cady was ultimately convicted and given the maximum sentence.

-Cady finds Bowden, who is now an attorney in a private practice living in fictional New Essex, North Carolina, with his wife Leigh and their teenage daughter Danielle ("Dani").
+Bowden has since gone into private practice and now lives in fictional New Essex, North Carolina, with his wife Leigh and their teenage daughter Danielle ("Dani").
 Cady moves to New Essex and quickly makes his presence known to Bowden.
-He tells Bowden that he learned to read in prison, studied law and attempted several unsuccessful appeals of his case representing himself, implying that he knows about the hidden report.
+He explains that after learning to read in prison, he taught himself law and attempted several unsuccessful appeals of his case representing himself, implying that he knows about the hidden report.
 He soon begins to stalk and terrorize the Bowden family.
-After their dog, Ben, is mysteriously poisoned, Bowden tries to have Cady arrested, but Police Lieutenant Elgart states that there is no evidence that Cady is the one who poisoned Ben.
+After failing to pay Cady off, Bowden tries to have him charged for kidnapping and poisoning the family dog but is told by the authorities that there's no proof Cady is responsible.

-Cady meets Lori Davis, a courthouse clerk who is attracted to Bowden.
-Cady rapes and nearly beats her to death.
-Davis refuses to press charges due to fear that her ongoing flirtation with Bowden will become public.
-Bowden hires private investigator Claude Kersek to follow Cady.
+Cady then targets Lori Davis, a courthouse clerk, and rapes her.
+Davis refuses Bowden's pleas to report the attack after Cady reveals that he knows about her inappropriate flirtations with Bowden.
+Bowden hires private investigator Claude Kersek to discreetly follow Cady, but this fails when Cady confronts him in public.

-Impersonating her new drama teacher, Cady approaches Dani and kisses her.
-When Bowden learns of this, he agrees with Kersek to have Cady beaten up to intimidate him and coerce him into leaving town.
-Before the beating, Bowden gives Cady a final warning to leave him and his family alone and to leave New Essex, threatening physical harm against Cady if the warning is not heeded.
-He is unaware that Cady uses a hidden tape recorder to record the threat.

-Kersek's hired thugs ambush Cady, but Cady unexpectedly fights back and viciously beats them instead.
-Cady uses his recording of Bowden and exaggerations of his injuries to file for a restraining order against him, which is granted.
+Impersonating her drama teacher, Cady approaches Dani and kisses her.
+When Bowden learns of this, he reluctantly agrees to Kersek's suggestion that they hire men to beat Cady and run him out of town.
+Before the beating, Bowden gives Cady a final warning to leave New Essex, threatening physical harm if he does not.
+He is unaware that Cady uses a tape recorder to record the threat.
+Kersek's hired thugs ambush Cady but are driven off when Cady demonstrates his unnatural strength.
+Cady uses the recording and exaggerations of his injuries to file for a restraining order against Bowden, which is granted.
 Cady's attorney petitions the ABA Ethics Committee for Bowden's disbarment, triggering a two-day emergency meeting in Raleigh.